Taleo Support Form

 Listed below are familiar pre-approved research job titles that are being used on campus.
 Please click on the link Pre-approved Job Titles below to view.
 As you select a job title, you will see the job specification, the minimum qualifications, FLSA status, paygrade and salary range.
 There are some job titles that have no job specifications, however, these titles may be listed as non-pay plan job titles.
 If you want to see more job titles, click on the Job Specs link below, as well as, the Pay Salaries link to see what paygrades/salary ranges are associated with the job titles.

-If you have questions about to the process, contact the sponsor-funded liaison, Tineke Battle, at email@example.com.
+If you have questions about the process, contact our team at email@example.com.

 What To Do To Avoid Application Delays